MicrosoftDocs/azure-docs/articles/azure-arc/data/create-data-controller-using-azdata.md

 ---
-title: Create data controller using [!INCLUDE [azure-data-cli-azdata](../../../includes/azure-data-cli-azdata.md)]
+title: Create data controller using Azure Data CLI (azdata)
-description: Create an Azure Arc data controller on a typical multi-node Kubernetes cluster which you already have created using the [!INCLUDE [azure-data-cli-azdata](../../../includes/azure-data-cli-azdata.md)].
+description: Create an Azure Arc data controller on a typical multi-node Kubernetes cluster which you already have created using the Azure Data CLI (azdata).
 services: azure-arc
 ms.service: azure-arc
 ms.subservice: azure-arc-data